southex/SimpleWallet/README_en.md

 ## Protocol Participants

 This protocol is drafted by SouthEX, and jointly discussed and amended by MeetOne, More, TokenPocket, KKWallet and HaloWallet.

-Updated Protocol Supporters list: https://github.com/southex/SimpleWallet/blob/master/supporter_list.md Welcome more wallets and apps to support this protocol and submit your production info to us.
+Updated Protocol Supporters list: https://github.com/southex/SimpleWallet/blob/master/supporter_list.md

+Welcome more wallets and apps to support this protocol and submit your product info to us.

 ## Updated instructions